xiaofen9/xiaofen9.github.io/_pages/about.md

   - /about.html
 ---

-* I am a senior statff security researcher at Palo Alto Neworks, working on malware detection and classification.
+* I am a senior statff researcher at Palo Alto Neworks, working on AI-based malware detection.

 * I earned my Ph.D. at the School of Computer Science at Georgia Tech, advised by [Prof. Wenke Lee](http://wenke.gtisc.gatech.edu).